What role do schools play in parenting?

 As British education reformer and author Katharine Birbalsingh, CBE, explains in Battle Hymn of the Tiger Teachers, “Parents don’t always understand .... that the way to run a good school is to demand more from both pupils and parents” (p.
 221).
 Research has consistently indicated that home life is the single biggest influence on a child’s academic results.

-Given the significance of parenting on a child’s academic success, following are five ways parents of school children can be ‘good parents’ in relation to school life.
+Given the significance of parenting on a child’s academic success, following are six ways parents of school children can be ‘good parents’ in relation to school life.

 1. Read school communications